ClementTsang/bottom/docs/content/usage/widgets/process.md

 - User
 - Process state

+It can also additionally display the following columns:

+- Process time

+See [the processes configuration page](../../configuration/config-file/processes.md) on how to customize which columns are shown.

 ### Sorting

 The table can be sorted by clicking on the table headers, which will either sort the table by that column, or if already